Samuel M. Lawrence

 Sales Operations Manager

-Carroll graduated from Auburn University in 2013 with a bachelor of science degree in human resource management and a minor in supply chain management.
-In her role as sales operations manager, her responsibilities include shipping and receiving, product/system assembly, routing and coordination, and maintaining and supporting vendor relationships.
+Carroll joined CytoViva in 2013 after graduating from Auburn University with a bachelor of science degree in human resource management and a minor in supply chain management.